 Either of which will have you laughing, screaming, and smiling your way through the rapids, leaving you wanting more.

-This is an adventure that almost certainly goes on the “must do” list in Nepal.
+This is an adventure that was right at the top of my list for Nepal.

 If water is your thing, then why not turn your rafting trip into a two-day water adventure and add canyoning in Jalibire Canyon to the fun.